Do you want to know a little more about how crazy weird I am?

 At one point I felt like I was in11th-grade math class looking around to see what everyone was doing.

 Am I supposed to be tweeting?

-I am getting the hang of these kinds of events but at times I still feel like the kid in the back of the class waiting for the lunch bell to ring.
+I am getting the hang of these kinds of events, but I still feel like the kid in the back of the class waiting for the lunch bell to ring.

 I want to do a blog overhaul sometime this year and take some steps to make it as nice as I envision it.

-There was so much discussed and won’t go into every detail but let me tell you the big news…..
+There was so much discussion and won’t go into every detail but let me tell you the coolest news.

 I won something!

 So at the end of the conference, we were told to hop on our phones and go to this survey.

 After taking the survey, we would send it and then when all the surveys were in, they would do the random generator (all on the projector in front of us to be fair) to decide who the winner was.